jbantequera/Cristurismo_c/README.md

-# Proyecto Final de Programación
+# Final Assignment for Programming
 # Cristurismo

-## Autor: Javier Blanco Antequera
+## Author: Javier Blanco Antequera
+## Date: 2018‑06‑03

+## Description
+A proyect who involves the use of classes, inheritance, polymorphism and dynamic memory.

+It tries to simulate the game "Gran Turismo" via command prompt.
+You can create, delete and modify user profiles, buy/sell/modify vehicles and participate in races.